A spell, item or other thing that reduces or eliminates Random Encounters

 - Golden Sun has the Sacred Feather item and the Avoid spell.

 - First two Fallout games as well as Fallout Tactics has skill called Outdoorsman.
-If it is high enough and you are traveling through the desert and encounter someone, you will be offered to choose do you want to meet them or keep moving.
+If it is high enough and you encounter someone while traveling through the desert, you will be offered to choose if you want to meet them or keep moving.

 - In Skies of Arcadia Legends, you equip the White map.

 - By the time you get the White Map, you will have finished most of the game, making it useful only for Bragging Rights.

 - Protect Ball in Paladin's Quest

 - The Fright Mask (Paper Mario and The Thousand-Year Door) could scare away some weaker enemies during battle.
 The "First Attack" and "Bump Attack" badges could clear weaker enemies in the field.